trickeydan/SSAGOCraft/SSAGOCraftProxy/README.md

 Plugin for BungeeCord to ensure that Players are whitelisted.

-Queries the `SSAGOCraftWeb` program for whitelist status.
+Queries the SSAGO website for whitelist status.

 ## Building